 The U.S. Department of Agriculture, Forest Service, Forest Inventory and Analysis (FIA) Program provides all sorts of estimates of forest attributes for uses in research, legislation, and land management.
 The FIA uses a set of criteria to classify a plot of land as "forested" or "non-forested," and that classification is a central data point in many decision-making contexts.
-A small subset of plots in Washington State are sampled and assessed "on-the-ground" as forested or non-forested, but the FIA has access to remotely sensed data for all land in the state.
+A small subset of plots in the U.S. are sampled and assessed "on-the-ground" as forested or non-forested, but the FIA has access to remotely sensed data for all land in the country.
 Practitioners can develop a model on the more easily-accessible remotely sensed data to predict whether a plot is forested or non-forested.

 Format

-Whether the plot is classified as "forested" or not, as a factor with levels "Yes" and "No".
+Whether the plot is classified as "forested" or not, as a factor with levels

-year
+.- year

 Year when the plot was classified "on-the-ground" as forested or not.
 The remaining, remotely-sensed variables are measured at different times or averaged over multiple years.

-elevation
+- elevation

 Elevation, in meters.

-eastness
+- eastness

 Transformed aspect degrees to eastness (-100 to 100).